OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
-With AT&T Alerts you can sign up to receive text-message offers from businesses that are near your current location, and match the interests you\\'ve selected.
+With AT&T Alerts you can sign up to receive text-message offers from businesses that are near your current location and match the interests you\\'ve selected.
 Check it out at http://alerts.att.com/join.
 You can change your mind at any time and stop receiving alerts.

     ' + '